lookbook-hq/lookbook/README.md

 * `copy`: if present, the panel will display a copy button that copies the value of this property to the clipboard when clicked
 * `locals`: a `Hash` of local variables that will be made available to the partial when rendering the panel

-All panel config values can be provided either as a **simple static value** or as a **lambda function** which will receive a hash of data relating to the current preview/example.
+All panel option values can be provided either as a **simple static value** or as a **lambda function** which will receive a hash of data relating to the currently active preview/example.
 For example:

 ```ruby
 {